My Drumsets, Part 6: Ludwig Legacy Maple (2013 – Present Day)

 After trying every bass drum pedal I could put my feet on, I got a new pair of DW9000 pedals to go with my Legacy Maple drumset, and they've proven to be the smoothest, most natural-feeling pedals I've ever used.
 They have even more adjustments than my old Rogers Swiv-O-Matic pedals so I can dial in each one perfectly for each foot, and they provide a combination of power and finesse that's ideal for my playing style.

-I originally ordered this drumset with a Ludwig LB416BT "brass-on-brass" Black Beauty brass-shelled snare drum, and it's the best metal-shelled snare drum I've ever played — it's sensitive yet capable of tremendous power, it has wonderful musical tone and cast hoops that produce killer rimshots, and is easy to play.
+I originally ordered this drumset with a Ludwig LB416BT "brass-on-brass" Black Beauty brass-shelled snare drum, and it's the best metal-shelled snare drum I've ever played — it's sensitive yet capable of tremendous power, it has wonderful musical tone, cast hoops that produce killer rimshots, and is easy to play.
 But being a metal-shelled drum it has a bit too strong a voice of its own that doesn't always blend as well as I would like with my wood-shelled drumset.
 When I bought my wood-shelled Rogers Dyna-Sonic snare drum in 2019 (see My All-Time Favorite Snare Drum) I found the ideal snare drum to go along with my Legacy Maple bass drums, tom-toms and floor toms.
 I did hold onto my Black Beauty snare, since: a) I could easily find myself in a playing situation where its sound would work better than the Dyna-Sonic's sound, and b) As with cymbals, you can never have too many snare drums.

 Upon taking delivery of these drums, instead of immediately swapping the Ludwig-made factory drumheads for Remos as I had done on my previous two Ludwig drumsets, I decided to keep the Ludwig heads on the drums and see if I could get a good sound with them.
 After weeks of trying every imaginable tuning the drums continued to sound thin and relatively toneless.
 As soon as I installed my preferred Remo Fiberskyn 3 heads the drums sprang to life with a warm, woody and full sound.
 (As I said in an earlier post, I should always trust my instincts when it comes to my drums!)

-As of this writing I’ve been playing this drumset for more than ten years, and it is without question the best-sounding and most well-made instrument I’ve ever owned.
+As of this writing I’ve been playing this drumset for more than eleven years, and it is without question the best sounding and most well-made instrument I’ve ever owned.
 The drums sound superb tuned high or low, combining the perfect amount of woody ‘bark’ in their attack with plenty of fullness.
 Unlike the Japanese brands (which to my ear all sound like generic 'McDrums'), my Legacy Maples definitely have their own distinct sonic personality, which I love.
 And they record beautifully.
 Every day I cannot wait to sit down and make music with them.

-Current cymbals (1993 – 2023)
+Current cymbals (1993 – 2024)

 My cymbal setup has been continually evolving ever since I bought my first Zildjian cymbal from a pawn shop in 1966.
 In particular, I’ve always loved the sound of the thinner crash cymbals that Zildjian made during the 1960s, but during the 1970s and 1980s Zildjian increased the weight and slightly altered the profiles of their A-series crash and ride cymbals because so many drummers were hitting hard and breaking the thinner ones (as I had done back in 1974 — see Part 3 of this series).
 The trouble is, heavier cymbals just don’t sound very good (at least, they don’t sound very good to me), having a ‘clangy’ attack, ‘gongy’ overtones and requiring that they be struck hard to respond fully.